 Before long, military forts and outposts cropped up to protect the migrating settlers from the Indians.
-Around 1870, ranchers, bringing sheep, goat, and cattle, established large ranches across the landscape.
-However, by 1900, the delicate desert environment had been overgrazed and the ranchers moved elsewhere.
+Around 1870, ranchers, bringing sheep, goats, and cattle established large ranches across the landscape.
+However, by 1900, the delicate desert environment had been overgrazed, and the ranchers moved elsewhere.

-But, as ranchers were leaving the area, Mexican settlers began farming on both banks of the river’s floodplain, later to be followed by white settlers.
+But, as ranchers were leaving the area, Mexican settlers began farming on both banks of the river’s floodplain, later followed by white settlers.
 Cotton and food crops were grown around Castolon, now known as Rio Grande Village.
-Another brisk business would also begin when a farmer named Martin Solis discovered the bright red mercury-bearing ore called cinnabar near his farm in 1900.
-The discovery of cinnabar, which contains mercury, also called quicksilver, soon set the history of Mariscal Mine in motion.
+Another brisk business would also begin when Martin Solis discovered the bright red mercury-bearing ore called cinnabar near his farm in 1900.
+The discovery of cinnabar, which contains mercury, also called quicksilver, soon set the history of the Mariscal Mine in motion.

-World War I created demand for mercury and a mid-western inventor named W.K.
+World War I created a demand for mercury, and a mid-western inventor named W.K.
 Ellis purchased the mine in 1917.
-With upgraded technology, the mine was again profitable, but at the end of the war, prices plummeted and Ellis sold the mine to a man named William “Billy” Burcham.
-New furnaces were installed and the mine was once again operational but closed in 1923.
-It was reopened for the last time at the beginning of World War II, but the hoped for high prices for mercury did not materialize and the mine closed for the last time in 1943.
+With upgraded technology, the mine was again profitable, but prices plummeted at the end of the war, and Ellis sold the mine to a man named William “Billy” Burcham.
+New furnaces were installed, and the mine was once again operational but closed in 1923.
+It was reopened for the last time at the beginning of World War II, but the hoped-for high prices for mercury did not materialize, and the mine closed for the last time in 1943.
 Today, the ruins continue to stand in a remote location in the middle of Big Bend National Park.
-Listed on the National Register of Historic Places, the Mariscal Mine is the best-preserved mercury mining site in the state of Texas.
+Listed on the National Register of Historic Places, the Mariscal Mine is the best-preserved mercury mining site in Texas.
 It can still be reached with a high clearance vehicle.

 In the meantime, work had been in progress to make the Big Bend area a state park.
-In the 1930s the State of Texas passed legislation to acquire land for what was to become the Texas Canyons State Park.
+In the 1930s, Texas passed legislation to acquire land for what was to become the Texas Canyons State Park.
 In 1935, the Federal Government passed legislation that would enable the acquisition of the land for a national park.
-The State of Texas deeded the land that they had acquired to the Federal government, and on June 12, 1944, Big Bend National Park became a reality.
+The State of Texas deeded the land they had acquired to the Federal government, and on June 12, 1944, Big Bend National Park became a reality.

 Today, the park is dotted with old buildings and ruins, the physical remains of past settlements.
 Thousands of archeological sites hold remnants of the material remains of 10,000 years of Indian occupation of the Big Bend.

-The park exhibits dramatic contrasts in its climate with dry and hot late spring and summer days often exceeding 100 F° in the lower elevations.
-Though winters are normally mild throughout the park, sub-freezing temperatures occasionally occur.
+The park exhibits dramatic contrasts in its climate, with dry and hot late spring and summer days often exceeding 100 F° in the lower elevations.
+Though winters are generally mild throughout the park, sub-freezing temperatures occasionally occur.
 It’s these extreme variations in temperature that contribute to an exceptional diversity in plant and animal habitats.

-The park is open year-round providing four visitors centers, numerous campgrounds, RV Hookups, and a wide range of recreational opportunities.
-The park provides 201 miles of hiking trails, ranging from easy to strenuous, boating, fishing, white water rafting, and great opportunities for wildlife viewing.
+The park is open year-round, providing four visitors centers, numerous campgrounds, R.V.
+Hookups, and a wide range of recreational opportunities.
+The park provides 201 miles of hiking trails, ranging from easy to strenuous, boating, fishing, white water rafting, and excellent opportunities for wildlife viewing.